jay-sridhar/emailapp/README.md

 ### Rules processing script ###

+Rules processing script allows you to run rules based on one or more conditions and may result in one or more actions.
+The script requires a mandatory argument (i.e., path to the .json rule file).
-Please refer to the existing rules.json (resources/rules.json)  for reference to add / modify new rules.
+Please refer the existing rules.json (resources/rules.json) to add / modify new rules on top of an existing setup.
 ~~~~~
 cd src/scripts
 python rules_processing_script.py -r <path/to/rules.json>
 ~~~~~
+Note:
+The script runs the rule filters on the local database and applies them to the Gmail account.
+It then updates the local database once the update on the Gmail account is successful.

 Demo screens
 ----